dtudk/pythonsupport-page/docs/learn-more-old-files/advanced-management/os/terminalTutorial.rst

 #.
 Press the icon in the top left of the screen that looks like 2 pieces of paper on top of each other
 #.
 Press "open folder"
 #.
 Visual studio code will now open your files.
 Select the folder that you would like to work with by clicking on it
 #.
-Now you should see all the files and subfolders contained in the folder taht you selected on the left side of the screen
+Now you should see all the files and subfolders contained in the folder that you selected on the left side of the screen
 #.
 You can now right click a folder and press "copy path"
 #. type cd in your terminal and paste the path that you just copied